-Thousands of workers across Greater Boston lack accessible technology — a challenge that the COVID-19 crisis has magnified.
-Those without a home computer, internet connectivity, or digital skills are at a major disadvantage in managing remote work or finding employment if they lost their job or are underemployed because of the pandemic.
+Thousands of workers across Greater Boston lack accessible technology, a challenge that was only magnified by the pandemic.
+Those without a home computer, internet connectivity, or digital skills are at a major disadvantage when it comes to finding employment.
 It’s also harder for people without digital access to manage their finances, take online education courses, or pursue a career change.

 Boston nonprofit Tech Goes Home helps by providing individuals and families with the connectivity, devices, and training they need to use digital tools to find quality employment.